kus/cs2-modded-server/README.md

 `rsync -rhavz --exclude "._*" --exclude ".DS_Store" --partial --progress --stats ./addons/ /Users/kus/dev/personal/counter-strike/cs2-modded-server/game/csgo/addons/`

 If you are on Windows, from the [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp/releases) with runtime zip, you need to copy the `api`,`bin`, `dotnet` folders from the `/addons/counterstrikesharp` folder to `/game/csgo/addons/windows/counterstrikesharp` in this repo.

+### I run a Surf/KZ/Bhop server and want [MovementUnlocker](https://github.com/Source2ZE/MovementUnlocker) and [CS2Fixes-RampbugFix](https://github.com/Interesting-exe/CS2Fixes-RampbugFix) permanently on

+Based on your OS; copy:

+`game/csgo/addons/surf/<linux|windows>/addons/metamod/cs2fixes-rampbugfix.vdf` to `/custom_files/addons/metamod/cs2fixes-rampbugfix.vdf`
+`game/csgo/addons/surf/<linux|windows>/addons/metamod/MovementUnlocker.vdf` to `/custom_files/addons/metamod/MovementUnlocker.vdf`

+This will enable [MovementUnlocker](https://github.com/Source2ZE/MovementUnlocker) and [CS2Fixes-RampbugFix](https://github.com/Interesting-exe/CS2Fixes-RampbugFix) on your server when it boots.

+To check type `meta list` in console and you should see `Movement Unlocker` and `Rampbugfix` in the list of loaded plugins.

+If you only want to turn it on ad hoc then in chat use the command `!settings` > `Enable` > `Surf` and it will load them and change the map to de_dust to avoid the server crashing, then change the map back to what you want with `!maps`.

 ### Enable K4 Arenas